HadrienG2/3photons-julia/Porting_Notes.md

   it in the hands of my less technically-minded colleagues.
 - Syntax was a mixed bag, with a lot of good ideas and a fair number of equally bad ideas.
-Overall, Julia succeeds at its somewhat unique goal of looking more like math than any other language I've tried, but it does feels carelessly designed in other places compared with other contemporary programming languages.
+Overall, Julia succeeds at its somewhat unique goal of looking more like math than any other language I've tried, but it does feel carelessly designed in other places compared with other contemporary programming languages.
 Nothing feels downright terrible though.
 - I feel that programming in the large is a major weak point of Julia as of